Learn about the Florida bicycle helmet law

 According to a study by the New England Journal of Medicine, riders with helmets in an accident found an 85 percent reduction in risk of head injury and an 88 percent reduction in risk of brain injury.

-Florida helmet law states that bike riders and passengers under the age of 16 must wear a helmet.
+Are bicycle helmets required in Florida?
+Yes, bicycle helmet laws in Florida state that bike riders and passengers under the age of 16 must wear a helmet.
 So if you’re asking “is it illegal to ride a bike without a helmet?” the answer to your question is no, not if you’re 16 or older.

 For riders under the age of 16, you must wear a helmet that meets federal guidelines.
 In addition, you must fasten the helmet securely with a strap and make sure it fits properly.